Xaristrike/Supernova/README.md

 ## Introduction
 This project demonstrates a line follower robot designed to navigate a path marked by a line on the ground.
 The robot uses sensors to detect the line and adjusts its movement accordingly to stay on course.
-This repository includes detailed instructions, code, and a list of parts to help you recreate the project.
+This repository includes detailed instructions, code and a list of parts to help you recreate the project.

 ## Features
-- Autonomous navigation using line detection
+- Autonomous navigation using line detection.
-- Real-time sensor data processing
+- Real-time sensor data processing.
-- Smooth and responsive control mechanisms
+- Accurate line tracking and following.

 ## Hardware Requirements
 To build the line follower robot, you will need the following components: